Failure to Treat Urinary Tract Infection in Michigan Nursing Home Patients

-The Buckfire & Buckfire, P.C. nursing home neglect lawyers represent Michigan patients who develop serious urinary tract infections (UTI) in a nursing home.
-Many hospitalized patients who are put on a catheter are at risk for developing Urinary tract infections.
+The Buckfire & Buckfire, P.C. nursing home neglect attorneys represent patients who develop serious urinary tract infections (UTI) in a nursing home.
+Many hospitalized patients who are put on a catheter are at risk for developing urinary tract infections.
 Urinary tract infections in patients with catheters are a serious cause of infection.
 In fact statistics prove, more than one million infections each year are reported in hospitals and nursing homes.

 Urinary Tract Infections Symptoms